Loveland, United States: Family Ski Guide

 What It Actually Costs

-- The 3-Class Kids Pass cheat code: At $399 per child (ages 6-14), you get three lessons plus a season pass.
-If you visit even twice more after those lessons, you've already beaten the per-day math, and your child got instruction included.
+The 3-Class Kids Pass at $399 per child includes three lessons plus a season pass.
 For a returning Colorado family, this is the single best deal on the I-70 corridor.

 The Honest Tradeoffs